 Incentive amount: 75% of incremental cost

-The estimate the market potential magnitude, we relied on the assumption that 19% of commercial buildings in New England reported being equipped of a BMS system and/or occupancy sensors, which represents 12,331 commercial buildings in Connecticut.
+To estimate the market potential magnitude, we relied on the assumption that 19% of commercial buildings in New England reported being equipped of a BMS system and/or occupancy sensors, which represents 12,331 commercial buildings in Connecticut.
 Their combined electric load is assumed to be 1.52 TWh and gas consumption for heating is 3.29 Tbtu.
 The total market techno-economic estimated potential is as follows.